KaranMondal/Marketing-Company-Dataset/README.md

 Visualized with horizontal bar charts, pie charts, and trend lines for actionable analysis

 ## -Technologies
-Created with Excel/Power BI/Tableau dashboards (modify as per actual tool) Interactive filters and charts for deep data dives
+Created with Excel/Power BI dashboards
+Interactive filters and charts for deep data dives

 ## -Usage